CMake Runner

 - Runs preset configure directly from VS Code tasks

-- After the configure is complete, the executable target is automatically discovered
+- After the configure is complete, supported targets are automatically discovered (

 - Builds a source file to executable target mapping from the CMake codemodel